 9. Data transit

 9.1.
 Data into servers

 All the incoming connections towards our servers are required to be encrypted with industry standard SSL encryption.
 Latest SSL Labs report can be found here.
-We also obfuscate (strip) sensitive information such as Credit Cards, IBAN, SSN and others before it reaches our main database.

 9.2 Data between our servers